hyperform-dev/hyperform/README.md

 ### ✍️ Write functions

-Each exported function will be deployed as serverless function.
-You can name your functions anything.
+Export each function you want to deploy.
+You can name them anything.

 ```js
 // file.js